tanvir-git/odoo-documentation/content/applications/services/helpdesk/overview/reports.rst

 .. image:: reports/report_team_ticket_type.png
    :align: center
-   :alt: View of a helpdesk ticket analysis by team and ticket type in Odoo Helpdesk
+   :alt: View of a helpdesk ticket analysis by team and ticket type in CoquiAPPs Helpdesk

 - The number of tickets closed per day, per team.